 MURRAY – Open enrollment for Medicare is in full swing.
-Between now and December 7, Americans aged 65 and older are tasked with deciding whether their healthcare needs will be best met under original Medicare or through a Medicare Advantage plan.
+Between now and December 7, Americans aged 65 and older are tasked with deciding whether their healthcare needs will be best met under traditional Medicare or through a Medicare Advantage plan.

 Those who have worked at least 40 quarters (10 years) have paid into the system through payroll taxes and do not pay a premium for Part A coverage; notably, anyone not meeting the employment threshold is required to pay a premium.